StoveN64/DA-Unit-5/README.md

 - Humans tend to tell stories that relate things which are together on a graph.
 We like to form patterns and do so naturally.
 Presenting data together on a graph will naturally lead viewers to connect them in their heads, don't present false relationships.

 Convention:
-- General or agreed upon stling preferences in the industry.
+- General or agreed upon styling preferences in the industry.

 Understanding these items can be used to highlight the important data you want to convey, and help you avoid conveying things you don't want to convey.